fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE!
 Add alert that visitor needs to create an account in choice to make an choice.
 ### DONE!
 When admin... navigate user to AdminCategories
 ### DONE! regex check for difficultyLevel and imageUrl
+### DONE!
+Remove questions that users already answered from available questions.
+### DONE!
+Check bug with user's totalPoints after refreshing the app

+### Check out why we get an object from allUsersData in questions reducer, while it's an array?
+### Save users data to all-users-data when no more questions
+### When saving user's data to all-users-data (on Firebase) save it by user id, to each user...
+### Save sign up (new) user with an index...
+### Check why we see the not correct message when we press refresh
 ### Save user's correct and not correct answers
-### Remove questions that users already answered from available questions.

 ### Fix the card's dimensions everywhere you use it.
 ### Add posibility to change password...